dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 Intune will use the [TeamViewer](https://www.teamviewer.com) software, purchased separately, to enable you to give remote assistance to your users who are running Android devices.

-###  New Web content filter policy for iOS devices <!-- 723832 -->

-You can control which websites users of iOS devices can visit using one of the following two methods:

-  - Add permitted, and blocked URLs using Apples built-in web content filter.
-  - Allow only specified websites to be accessed by the Safari browser.
-Bookmarks will be created in Safari for each site you specify.

 ### Preconfigure device permissions for Android for Work apps <!-- 621614 -->

 For apps deployed to Android for Work device work profiles, IT admins can configure the permissions state for individual apps.
 By default, Android apps that require device permissions such as access to location or the device camera will prompt users to accept or deny permissions.
 For example, if an app uses the device's microphone, then the end user is prompted to grant the app permission to use the microphone.
 This feature allows IT admin to define permissions on behalf of the end user.
 The admin can configure permissions to